How to get to us

-If you fly to Lusaka (and maybe also to Mfuwe): We recommend Emirates and Proflight.
-Why?
-Just click the link!
+If you fly to Lusaka (and maybe also to Mfuwe): We recommend the combi Emirates and Proflight.

 Emirates and Wildlife: https://www.youtube.com/watch?v=HZA9xVsPbpU

 Follow the great East Road.
 At the Petauke junction you can turn left and follow the road through Petauke to Malama.
-From Petauke you can also proceed to Chipata and from Chipata to Mfuwe.
-The Petauke road are scenic gravel and sand roads.
-The road to Mfuwe via Chipata is all tarmac road.
+From Petauke you can also proceed to Chipata – Mfuwe – Malama.
+The Petauke road is a scenic gravel and sand road through the hills.
+The road to Mfuwe via Chipata is all tarmac.

 The distance from the Petauke junction (at the great East road) to Malama Umoyo is about 140km and it will take you about 5 hours.
-Do not think, you can reach Mfuwe coming from Petauke in one day.
-You really have to race and you will miss the beauty of rural Africa, nature and a lot of wildlife, or you will reach Mfuwe in the dark.
-Petauke is about 5 km’s form the great East road.
+Petauke city is about 5 km’s left from the great East road.
 The road from Petauke to Malama is a reasonably fair road but a 4×4 is advisable to cross the rocky hills.
 After about 60km’s you turn left to Malama (GPS: S 13°56’49” E31°36’52”).
+See photo below.

 Petauke is your last opportunity to do your shopping and taking in enough fuel for your trip.
 If needed, you can stop-over in Petauke.
 We personally like to spend the night in Chimwemwe lodge which is very close to Petauke junction.
 This place also has camping facilities.
 If you come form Lusaka, we advice to do your shopping as much as you can in Lusaka.
 On your way from Petauke to Malama you will see true African rural life.
 When entering Malama, you will see the (probably dry) Lusangazi river which is the border with the national park.
 From the power lines it is 5 km to Malama village.
 Proceed for another 10 km’s (from Malama village) and then turn right (this is where the Lusangazi river meets the Luangwa river).
 After about 8 km you will drive through Mwelwa village.
 From there it is only 2 km to Malama Umoyo cottages.
 Until you meet Malama Villlage (where the Chief’s palace is), you may not see a lot of wild animals.
 From there you will.